-The following protocols are supported for remote control of the K2 Media Client:
+Protocols are supported as follows for remote control of K2 systems:

 Protocol Support AMP Commands are available via Ethernet or RS-422 serial ports.
 Ethernet access is possible using DCOM as well as the socket interface to the AMP server.
 The AMP's socket interface uses IANA assigned port number 3811 for both TCP and UDP.
+Transfers initiated by AMP between K2 systems and M-Series iVDRs are not supported, depending on M-Series software versions.
+Check release notes for more information.
 VDCP VDCP preroll: 10 frames for command latency or buffer precharge The Protocol Recorder allows a default bin to be assigned to each record channel.
-The following categories of commands are not supported l:1.
-Deferred (Timeline) Commandsthese are the basic timeline commands but use the time specified by the PRESET STANDARD TIME2.
-Macro commands3.
-Archive Commands BVW A subset of BVW commands is supported through the Protocol player.
+The following categories of commands are not supported: Deferred (Timeline) Commandsthese are the basic timeline commands but use the time specified by the PRESET STANDARD TIME Macro commands Archive Commands 4.
+Transfers initiated by VDCP between K2 systems and M-Series iVDRs are not supported, depending on M-Series software versions.
+Check release notes for more information.
+BVW A subset of BVW commands is supported through the Protocol player.
 Insert/Edit is not supported.